urban-study/iron-hong.github.io/_posts/2019-05-24-PID-controller.md

 ## Summary:
 - Engage a feedback controller (Proportional Integration Derivative (PID)) to let the vehicle follow the given path in the simulation.
 - Required programming language is C++.
-- The new syntax which I was not aware of is,
+- The new syntax which I learned from this project are,
   - argc/argv
   - this